 NOTE: If you've resolved the internal messages where you're tagged and a channel still contains other unresolved internal messages that do not involve you, the channel will remain pending and display a solid yellow dot.

-If you want to send an internal message in response to one you’ve received, or send a new internal message (perhaps asking a clarifying question to the sender or looping in someone new) you will subsequently need to message the patient or press the Resolve button if you want to resolve your internal message.
+If you want to send an internal message in response to one you’ve received, or send a new internal message (perhaps asking a clarifying question to the sender or looping in someone new) you will also need to resolve your mention.

 Read more on sending an internal message here.